-VOLKSWAGEN ART4ALL, the interdisciplinary and free-of-charge programme of lectures, screenings, conversations with artists, performances and multilingual guided tours is continuing to take place on the first Thursday of every month, but from April 2020 as online edition in the form of a video podcast series of conversations with artists.
+VOLKSWAGEN ART4ALL, the interdisciplinary and free-of-charge programme of lectures, screenings, conversations with artists, performances and multilingual guided tours is being continued as an online edition in the form of a video podcast series of conversations with artists from April 2020.
 The project is made possible by Volkswagen.

 An audio-visual tour through Hamburger Bahnhof – Museum für Gegenwart – Berlin with musical performances and DJ sets by Frankie, Atelier, Sven von Thülen, Tama Sumo and Lakuti